Zigzag path connects two Monte Carlo samplers: Hamiltonian counterpart to a piecewise deterministic Markov process: Introduction

-We will show that the two zigzags are in fact equivalent under a limit of infinitely frequent momentum refreshment in Hamiltonian zigzag.
-We consider a partial refreshment in which $\momentum_i$'s retain their signs but have their magnitudes resampled from the exponential distributions.
-When this refreshment step is inserted at every $\dt > 0$ time interval, Hamiltonian zigzag converges in distribution to its Markovian counterpart as $\dt \to 0$.
+We establish that Markovian zigzag is essentially Hamiltonian zigzag with ``less momentum,'' thereby providing a unified perspective to compare the two Monte Carlo paradigms.
+We consider a partial momentum refreshment for Hamiltonian zigzag, in which $\momentum_i$'s retain their signs but have their magnitudes resampled from the exponential distributions.
+With this refreshment step inserted at every $\dt > 0$ time interval, Hamiltonian zigzag converges strongly to its Markovian counterpart as $\dt \to 0$.

 This result has significant implications in the relative performance of the two zigzag algorithms.
 Markovian zigzag to some extent avoids random-walk behavior by retaining its direction from previous moments; the inertia induced by retaining full momentum information, however, may allow Hamiltonian zigzag to better explore the space when parameters exhibit strong dependency.
 The intuition is as follows.
 Along each coordinate, the partial derivative of the log-density depends on other coordinates and its sign can flip back and forth as the dynamics evolves.
 Such fluctuation leads to inconsistent guidance from the derivative, ``pushing'' the dynamics to one direction at one moment and to the opposite at the next.
 However, momentum can help each coordinate of the dynamics keeps traveling in an effective direction without being affected by small fluctuation in the derivative.